kk030826/IS-477-Group-project/ProjectPlan.md

-Description: Contains seasonal box-score metrics for individual players. https://www.nba.com/standings (team performance) https://www.nba.com/stats/players/traditional
+Description: Contains seasonal box-score metrics for individual players. https://www.nba.com/standings (team performance) NBA.com (nba_api): * "The data is accessed via the nba_api, which interfaces with NBA.com’s public-facing statistics.
+We use this data strictly for non-commercial, educational research purposes, adhering to the standard API rate limits to avoid server strain."

+https://www.nba.com/stats/players/traditional

 Key Attributes: Player_Name (String), Season (Integer), Points_Per_Game (Float), True_Shooting_Percentage (Float), and PER (Player Efficiency Rating).

 Source: Professional basketball reference sites (e.g., Basketball-Reference).
+"According to their Terms of Use, the data is available for personal and non-commercial use.
+We will ensure our scraping frequency complies with their robots.txt to maintain ethical data harvesting practices."

 **NBA Player Salaries (Financial Data)**

-Description: Historical data of annual salaries and contract lengths for NBA players. https://www.basketball-reference.com/leagues/NBA_2026_advanced.html (advanced metrics data) https://www.hoopshype.com/salaries/players/ (salary data)
+Description: Historical data of annual salaries and contract lengths for NBA players. https://www.basketball-reference.com/leagues/NBA_2026_advanced.html (advanced metrics data) https://www.hoopshype.com/salaries/players/ (salary data) "These platforms provide public financial data.
+Our usage is limited to academic analysis, and we will cite all original sources to respect their data provenance and intellectual property."

 Key Attributes: Player_Name (String), Season (Integer), Salary (Numeric), Team_Affiliation (String).